Silver25/neurographic-artist/README.md

 - Test for the CRUD action for the Comment content by the User = PASS
 ![Delete button and modal for comment](readme_assets/image44.png)
 - Test for display of the default post image over the post in post listing = PASS
+- Test for upload of the Post custom-featured image from the Admin panel = PASS

 ### Validator Testing